openstack-k8s-operators/data-plane-adoption/other_services_adoption.md

 ## Post-checks

-* See that endpoints are defined:
+* See that service endpoints are defined:

   ```
   export OS_CLIENT_CONFIG_FILE=clouds-adopted.yaml